marketconnect/app-policies/poteu/index.md

 **3.3.
 Paid Services and Payment Processing**
 Our Apps offer paid subscriptions that provide access to additional features and content.
-*   **Important:** All payments are processed through an external, trusted third-party payment provider (e.g., YooKassa, Tinkoff).
+*   **Important:** All payments are processed through an external, trusted third-party payment provider Tinkoff.
 To make a payment, you will be redirected to the secure web page of this provider.
 *   **Security:** Our App **does not collect, process, or store** your credit card details or other financial information.
 We only receive a confirmation of a successful or failed payment from the payment gateway, which is linked to your unique user identifier.

 **3.4.
 Third-Party Services: Crash Reporting with Sentry**